Marsupials: Kangaroos

 Measure how far you can jump with a tape measure.

 Kangaroos can also travel at speeds up to thirty miles per hour!
-Their powerful hind legs give them the ability to jump great distances and travel quickly.
+Their powerful hind legs allow them to jump great distances and travel quickly.
 If a kangaroo wants to move more slowly, it uses its tail and forelimbs (arms) to crawl.

 jumping kangaroos